 2. Find pictures, items, or artwork:

 Please note before starting this step, that the pictures or items you pick will maybe not make it into the gallery wall.
 So as you are finding them, note the ones that you must have in the gallery and the other pieces will be the fillers.
-Also texture and different shapes are a good thing in any decor.
+Also, texture and different shapes are a good thing in any decor.

-When I was creating my gallery wall there was two items I wanted, first my list of places we want to see and the other was our adventure sign.
+When I was creating my gallery wall there were two items I wanted, first my list of places we want to see and the other was our adventure sign.
 I then went through our travel pictures and found our favorite pictures from the last year.
 (I had a lot more than what made the wall!)
 Plus I did not print any until step 6.

 3. Find picture frames:

 This part can be pricey if you buy new pictures frames.
 But guess what you could have extras hanging around the house or maybe a family member does!
 Or you can go to the local thrift store and get some from there for cheap.
 I did both of these and I decided some needed to be painted a different color.
-When I was finding frames I looked for ones that where different in sizes and had different details.
+When I was finding frames I looked for ones that were different in sizes and had different details.
 And again I ended up with more frames than I needed but by thrifting, building one, and looking around my house, I spent less than $20 for all my frames.

 Now it’s time to get to the good stuff, figuring out your gallery wall.
 But before you need to decide how big you want the gallery on your wall, how wide and tall before you can go on.